James McKeen Cattell

-James McKeen Cattell (May 25, 1860 – January 20, 1944) was the first professor of psychology in the United States, teaching at the University of Pennsylvania in Philadelphia.
+James McKeen Cattell (/kəˈtɛl/; May 25, 1860 – January 20, 1944) was the first professor of psychology in the United States, teaching at the University of Pennsylvania in Philadelphia.
 He was a long-time editor and publisher of scientific journals and publications, including Science, and served on the board of trustees for Science Service, now known as Society for Science from 1921 to 1944.

-At the beginning of Cattell's career, many scientists regarded psychology simply as a minor field of study, or as a pseudoscience like phrenology.
+At the beginning of Cattell's career, many scientists regarded psychology as a minor field of study, or as a pseudoscience like phrenology.
 Cattell helped establish psychology as a legitimate science, worthy of study at the highest levels of the academy.
-At the time of his death, The New York Times credited him as "the dean of American science."
+At the time of his death, The New York Times credited him as "the dean of American science".

 Cattell was uncompromisingly opposed to American involvement in World War I. His public opposition to the draft led to his dismissal from his position at Columbia University, which later led many American universities to establish academic tenure as a means of protecting unpopular beliefs.

 Early life and education

 Cattell was born in Easton, Pennsylvania, on May 25, 1860, the eldest child of a wealthy and prominent family.
 His father, William Cassady Cattell, a Presbyterian minister, became president of Lafayette College in Easton shortly after James' birth.
 In 1859, William Cattell married Elizabeth "Lizzie" McKeen; together, they shared Lizzie's substantial inheritance.
 James' uncle Alexander G. Cattell represented New Jersey in the United States Senate.

 Cattell entered Lafayette College in 1876 at the age of sixteen and graduated in four years with the highest honors.
 In 1883, the faculty at Lafayette awarded him an M.A., again with highest honors.
 At Lafayette, Cattell spent most of his time devouring English literature and also showed a gift for mathematics.
-Cattell said Francis March, a philogist, was a great influence during his time at Lafayette.
+Cattell said Francis March, a philologist, was a great influence during his time at Lafayette.

 Cattell found his calling after arriving in Germany for doctoral studies, where he was supervised by Wilhelm Wundt at University of Leipzig.
 He also studied under Hermann Lotze at the University of Göttingen.
 An essay on Lotze won Cattell a fellowship at Johns Hopkins University in Baltimore.

 In October 1882, Cattell left Germany for his fellowship in October 1882.
 The fellowship was not renewed, and Cattell returned to Leipzig the next year as Wundt's assistant.

 The partnership between Wundt and Cattell proved highly productive; the two helped to establish the formal study of intelligence.
 Under Wundt, Cattell became the first American to publish a dissertation in the field of psychology.
 The title of his German dissertation was Psychometrische Untersuchungen (Psychometric Investigation); it was accepted by the University of Leipzig in 1886.
 Cattell tried to explore the interiors of his own mind through the consumption of the then-legal drug hashish.
 Under the influence of this drug, Cattell once compared the whistling of a schoolboy to a symphony orchestra.